trmcnvn/halcyon/README.md

 # Halcyon

 Halcyon is a shoot 'em up game for Windows Phone 7.
-It is still avaiable on the Microsoft Store, but support has stopped.
+It is still available on the Microsoft Store, but support has stopped.

 I'm open-sourcing what I can from the project, certain assets, such as sounds, and fonts have been removed.